fourlastor-alexandria/construo/README.md

 }
 ```

-`ToolchainVersion.of()` accepts either a string, which must be a specific JRE version for that vendor, or an integer, which must be a major java version number (ie `ToolchainVersion.of(17)`).
+`ToolchainVersion.of()` accepts either a string, which must be a specific JDK version for that vendor, or an integer, which must be a major java version number (ie `ToolchainVersion.of(17)`).